codatio/codat-docs/docs/using-the-api/push.md

 Let's try creating a new account using our [Create account](/accounting-api#/operations/create-account) endpoint.
 The request body should be a JSON object which conforms to the structure of the [Get create account model](/accounting-api#/operations/get-create-chartOfAccounts-model) we called previously.

-Note that we base our models on the `GET` request, which includes `modifiedDate` and `sourceModifiedDate` that are not used when creating or updating a record.
+We base our models on the `GET` request, which includes `modifiedDate` and `sourceModifiedDate` that are not used when creating or updating a record.

 We will try to create an account using a valid request body, and a request body that leads to a validation error: